 ‘The icing on the cake” is not a typical description of a toilet, but for Beverley Gazy that is how she feels.

-The toilet in question is a Closomat Palma Vita shower (wash & dry) toilet.
+The toilet in question is a Closomat Palma Vita wash and dry toilet.
 Its installation has transformed Beverley’s ability to undertake this very intimate area of hygiene without relying on her husband to help her.